 Common referral issues include adjustment to illness, prolonged hospitalization, and transplant; grief and loss; parent/team communication; and adherence to medical regimen pre- and post-transplant.

 This rotation is generally completed as an eight-hour rotation.
 However, other arrangements may be made to accommodate needs of a particular intern’s training interests/schedule.

-The Pediatric Feeding and Swallowing Center assesses and treats children typically between 2 months to 5 years with a variety of complex feeding and swallowing problems.
+The Pediatric Feeding and Swallowing Center assesses and treats children typically between 2 months to school age with a variety of complex feeding and swallowing problems.
 These children may present with limited intake of food and/or fluid, limited variety of foods accepted, dependence on tube feedings, and failure to advance from smooth to textured foods.

 Comprehensive services are provided by an interdisciplinary team, comprised of a pediatrician, nurse practitioner, psychologist, dietitian, speech and language pathologist, and occupational therapist.
-Services offered include evaluation of feeding problems, outpatient consultation and feeding therapy in a day hospital setting.
-Limited inpatient consultations and feeding therapy in outpatient setting may also be available.
+Services offered include evaluation of feeding problems within outpatient consultation.

 Psychology trainees will join the multidisciplinary team, including pulmonary, neurology, and psychology, of the Sleep Disorders Center in the Division of Pulmonary.
 Approximately 500 new patients are seen each year.
 The focus of this rotation includes both assessment and treatment of sleep disorders in children and adolescents, with follow-up of individual patients.
 As part of this rotation you will participate in a weekly didactic series.